-We have a whole blog post about color psychology.
-Colors help to draw attention to something important but too many colors weaken the effectiveness of the use of different colors.
+We have an entire blog post about color psychology.
+Colors help to draw attention to something important, but too many colors weaken the effectiveness of the use of different colors.

 Hierarchy is used to arrange elements in graphics in a way that it flows well for the viewer’s eyes.

 Not all fonts look good together.
 The more fonts you use, the busier your artwork becomes.
-In order for your font to be readable, you want to limit the number of fonts to two or three.
+For your font to be readable, you want to limit the number of fonts to two or three.
 Especially on apparel, it’s important to prioritize readability.
 Readability attracts customers to purchase.

 Same Font: Same family font with different weight